baihongguo/hlmm/docs/tutorial.rst

 Tutorial
 ********
-Tutorial on fitting heteroskedastic linear models to genetic data
+Tutorial on fitting heteroskedastic linear models (:class:`hetlm.model`) to genetic data

 To run this tutorial, you need plink installed and in your system path.
 (See http://zzz.bwh.harvard.edu/plink/download.shtml).